nginn1/Project_Jarvis_Test/README.md

 # Project_Jarvis_Test
- Nathan and Hallie's personal ai assistant
+Hallie and Nathan's personal ai assistant

 ## How to install: